 A DO is a doctor of osteopathic medicine.

 MDs and DOs are similar in many ways.
 Here are some requirements that both MDs and DOs must complete:

-Complete four years of medical schoolComplete residency programs, which involves 3-8 years of additional trainingPass state licensing exams to treat patients, prescribe medicine, and perform proceduresPractice in accredited hospitals and medical centersEarn continuing education units to remain certified
+Complete 4 years of medical schoolComplete residency programs, which involves 3-8 years of additional trainingPass state licensing exams to treat patients, prescribe medication, and perform proceduresPractice in accredited hospitals and medical centersEarn continuing education units to remain certified